-But even these nail polish brands which label themselves as non-toxic they still contain chemicals we may not know much about 'yet' and more monitoring/research is needed.
+But even these nail polish brands which label themselves as non-toxic still contain chemicals which we don't know much about 'yet' and more monitoring/research is needed.

 There is no one brand that is 100% non-toxic in my opinion, the safety rating can vary within the brand too, depending on the color you choose.
 So all we can do is look for better brands, there is no 'perfect' brand.

 It is important not to take non-toxic living to the extreme and consider how much pleasure something brings you AND your overall toxin burden, and the stage of your life e.g. if you are pregnancy, or trying to conceive it might be more important to be careful.